Cyril II of Jerusalem

-Cyril II of Jerusalem (original name Konstantinos Kritikos, Κωνσταντίνος Κρητικός); 1792 – August 18, 1877) was a 19th-century Greek Orthodox Patriarch of Jerusalem.
+Cyril II of Jerusalem (original name Konstantinos Kritikos, Κωνσταντίνος Κρητικός); (1792 – August 18, 1877) was a 19th-century Greek Orthodox Patriarch of Jerusalem.

+Early life and career

 Cyril was born in 1792 in the island of Samos.
 In 1816 he was ordained a deacon, then a presbyter, was abbot of the monastery.
 In 1835 he became Archbishop of Sebasteia and in 1838 of Lydia.

+Patriarch of Jerusalem

 In 1845 he was elected as the Greek Orthodox Patriarch of Jerusalem under the name Cyril II (1846–1872) by the Hagiotaphites (Confraternity of the Holy Sepulchre); the election was a turning point for the Church of Jerusalem, as it took back the authority to choose its own Patriarch, rather than have it dictated from Constantinople.
 He remained in the position until 1872.

-On February 28, 1870, Sultan Abdulaziz signed a firman which created the Bulgarian Exarchate subjectеd to the Ecumenical Patriarchate but yet as a representative of the Bulgarian millet in the Ottoman Empire.
+On February 28, 1870, Sultan Abdulaziz signed a firman which created the Bulgarian Exarchate subjected to the Ecumenical Patriarchate but yet as a representative of the Bulgarian millet in the Ottoman Empire.
 Cyril II participated in the Council in Constantinople, chaired by Ecumenical Patriarch Anthimus VI, in September 1872, wherein the Patriarchs of Alexandria and Antioch also participated and which on 18/30 September declared the Bulgarian Exarchate as schismatic and its adherents excommunicated.
 Cyril opposed the declaration of schism and declined to sign the Council's decisions.
 On September 14, 1872 Cyril II left the council in Constantinople by steamer to Jaffa and Jerusalem.
 Dethroned from the patriarchal throne on December 12, 1872, in his absence.

 Cyril II had many supporters - especially among Christian Arabs, but also among high-ranking dignitaries, many of whom suffer because of it.

+Later life and death

 Cyril's successor on the patriarchal throne, Procopius, remained little more than two years.
 On February 26, 1875, mainly under the pressure of the Arab population and Orthodox clergy, he was deposed.
 Arab notables from Jerusalem wanted former patriarch Cyril II to be a candidate for the vacant throne, but in a pastoral message, published in the newspapers, he declined this invitation on grounds of advanced age.
 He died on August 18, 1877.